jsantoro10/jsantoro10.github.io/_cases/nycbest.md

       full: true
   examples:
     - title: User Flow
+      before: >
-      before: The usability study uncovered some aspects of the user flow that weren’t as intuitive as I had imagined.
-Firstly, the low-fidelity prototype featured an overlay previewing the profile for quick browsing, but users expressed confusion about not being directly taken to the profile from the listings page.
-Secondly, users were confused about whether to apply to adopt or schedule the meet-and-greet first from the pet profile page.
+        The usability study uncovered some aspects of the user flow that weren’t as intuitive as I had imagined.
+         - Users expressed confusion about the profile overlay, expecting to land on the profile after clicking on the card from the listings page.
+         - Users were confused about whether to apply to adopt or schedule the meet-and-greet first from the pet profile page.
       images:
          - row:
            - image: solution1_1.png
              caption: First lo-fi iteration
          - row:
            - image: solution1_2.png
              caption: First hi-fi iteration
          - row:
            - image: solution1_3.png
              caption: Final design - 3-step adoption breakdown on homepage
          - row:
            - image: solution1_4.png
              caption: Final design - Pet profile
+      after:
-      after: For the final designs, I reworked the 3-step adoption process to make the user flow more straightforward.
-Since users would’ve liked to meet the pet before investing time in the adoption application, I added a feature I had thought of during the ideation stage–a quiz that matches you with pets that fit your criteria.
-Users can then schedule a meet-and-greet with any or all of the matches and fill out an adoption application in person or on the site.
+           - Since users preferred to meet the pet before investing time in the adoption application, I reworked the 3-step adoption process to make the user flow more straightforward.
+           - I changed the first step to a ‘best fit’ quiz, an idea generated during the ideation stage, to ensure that you’re meeting pets that match your criteria.
-    - title: Adoption Application
+    - title: Adoption Process
       before: The overall feedback about the adoption application was that it was too long and involved too much scrolling.
-Users pointed out that there should be a way to select whether certain sections were applicable or not because it lengthened the application considerably.
+Users would’ve liked to select whether certain sections were applicable or not because it lengthened the application considerably.
       images:
         - row:
           - image: solution2_1.png